amanprasad2707/sensor_drivers/DS18B20/README.md

 ```c
 DS18B20_Status_t DS18B20_StartConversion(DS18B20_HandleTypeDef *hds);
 ```
-Tells the sensor to start measuring. **Non-blocking** — you must wait for conversion to finish before reading (see delays below).
+Tells all sensors on the bus to start measuring simultaneously. **Non-blocking** — you must wait for conversion to finish before reading.

 ---